-- Supporting staff in an emergency situation. - Ensuring that inhalers are checked monthly to guarantee that replacement inhalers are obtained before the expiry date. - Ensuring that used or out of date inhalers are returned to the local pharmacy for disposal.

-Ensuring that the asthma register is accurate and up to date
+- Supporting staff in an emergency situation. - Ensuring that inhalers are checked regularly to guarantee that replacement inhalers are obtained before the expiry date. - Ensuring that used or out of date inhalers are returned to parents/carers for disposal. - Ensuring that the asthma register is accurate and up to date